-ARTHUR H. HASSALL, M.D., F.L.S., M.R.C.P., Chief Analyst of the Sanitary Commission of the Lancet, Author of "Food and its Adulterations," &c., &c., &c.
-"I have more than once, at different times, subjected your Light Brown Oil to chemical analysis, and this unknown to yourself-and I have always found it to be free

-"We unhesitatingly recommend Dr. de Jongh's Light Brown Cod Liver Oil as the best for medical purposes, and well deserving the confidence of the profession
+EXTRACTS FROM MEDICAL TESTIMONIALS:- ARTHUR H. HASSALL, M.D., F.L.S., M.R.C.P., Chief Analyst of the Sanitary Commission of the Lancet, Author of "Food and its Adulterations," &c., &c., &c.
+"I have more than once, at different times, subjected your Light Brown Oil to chemical analysis, and this un-known to yourself--and I have always found it to be free from all impurity and rich in the constituents of bile.
+So great is my confidence in the article, that I usually pre-scribe it in preference to any other, in order to make sure of obtaining the remedy in its purest and best condition."
+The "MEDICAL CIRCULAR" May 10, 1854:-"We unhesitatingly recommend Dr. de Jongh's Light Brown Cod Liver Oil as the best for medical purposes, and well deserving the confidence of the profession."
+Sold ONLY in bottles, capsuled and labelled with Dr. de

-Sold only in bottles, capsuled and labelled with Dr. de Jongh's signature, WITHOUT WHICH NONE ARE GENUINE, by ANSAR, HARFORD, and CO., 77, STRAND, London, Dr. de Jongh's sole Consignees; and IN THE COUNTRY by respectable Chemists.
+Sold ONLY in bottles, capsuled and labelled with Dr. de Sold ONLY in bottles, capsuled and labelled with DF. de Jongh's signature, WITHOUT WHICH NONE ARE GENUINE, by ANSAR, HARFORD, and CO., 77, STRAND, London, Dr. de Jongh's sole Consignees; and IN THE COUNTRY by respectable Chemists.
 Half-pints (10 ounces), 2s.
 6d.; Pints (20 ounces), 4s.
 9d.; Quarts (40 ounces), 9s.
 IMPERIAL MEASURE.

 A NEW DISCOVERY IN TEETH.
-MR. HOWARD, SURGEON-DENTIST, 52, FLEET-STREET, has introduced an ENTIRELY NEW DESCRIPTION of ARTIFICIAL TEETH, fixed without springs, wires, or ligatures.
-They so perfectly resomble the natural teeth as not to be distinguished from the semble the natural teeth as not to be distinguished from the originals by the closest observer; they will never change colour or decay, and will be found superior to any teeth ever before used.
-This method does not require the extraction of roots, or any painful operation, and will support and preserve teeth that are loose, and is guaranteed to restore articulation and mastication.
+MR. HOWARD, SURGEON-DENTIST, 52, FLEET STREET has introduced an ENTIRELY NEW DESCRIPTION of ARTIFICIAL TEETH, fixed without springs, wires, or ligatures.
+They so perfectly re-semble the natural teeth as not to be distinguished from the originals by the closest observer; they will never change colour or decay, and will be found superior to any teeth ever before used.
+This method does not of roots, or any painful operation, and will support and preserve teeth that are loose, and is guaranteed to restore arti-culation and mastication.
 Decayed teeth rendered sound and useful in mastication.